 What if we can flip the script?
 Go beyond what is merely the minimum (the basic “compliant” level) and actually find and reward positive behavior.
 The power of transparency means the right thing to do is a massive business opportunity.
 This goes beyond the investment world; this goes straight to the core of the corporate world and the myriad extended supply chains of finance, manufacturing, energy, aerospace and defense, pharma, automotive and beyond.

-Done right, we can encourage the creation of a better, healthier, safer global economy.
-We help re-build trust in the global supply chain.
-We can reveal and reward the good, as well as see the bad and put a higher cost of doing business in pursuing those out-of-fashion ways of operating.
+Done right, we can encourage the creation of a better, healthier, and safer global economy.
+We can help re-build trust in the global supply chain.
+We can reveal and reward the good, as well as see the bad and put a higher cost of doing business on pursuing those out-of-fashion ways of operating.

 Likely Changes for the Future

 To be sure, there have been a number of self-correcting moves along these lines of late.
-The large solar-power industry here in the U.S., repped by the Solar Energy Industries Association, resolved to eschew solar-panel product components from a region of China reportedly involved in unethical child labor.
-The SEIA has been urging its members to move supply out of the Xinjiang autonomous region following reports of forced labor among the local Uighur ethnic-minority population.
+The large solar-power industry here in the U.S., repped by the Solar Energy Industries Association (SEIA), resolved to eschew solar-panel product components from a region of China reportedly involved in unethical child labor.
+Furthermore, the SEIA has been urging its members to move supply out of the remote Xinjiang autonomous region in western China following reports of forced labor among the local Uighur ethnic-minority population.

-In sum, when speaking of resilience in supply chains, more and more companies are realizing that we all have a shared responsibility to upholding our values, protecting the environment and finding a visible seat at the table for ethics.
+In sum, when speaking of resilience in supply chains, more and more companies are realizing that we all have a shared responsibility to uphold our values, protect the environment and find a visible seat at the table for ethics.
 More and more boardrooms, rightly so, are focused on exposure to ESG risk, if you will, of a business.
 It’s a matter of improving your top and bottom line and of securing your brand’s global reputation.

 The following hypothetical scenarios, where improved visibility into your extended supply chain and a will to change into an ESG-forward posture is the new normal, could prompt businesses to: